Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Y_FlnlBYZ2k.md

 ### Transcript

-> what's your favorite mod i haven't used mods in a long time so i actually haven't checked out uh it's been a while since since i played with mods honestly because i i've been making a lot of trailer stuff and i can't use the mod manager for that because it breaks our dev build potentially so i'm but uh maybe we should i'm just gonna try out some more i gotta check it out
+> what's your favorite mod i haven't used mods in a long time so i actually haven't checked out, it's been a while since since i played with mods honestly because i i've been making a lot of trailer stuff and i can't use the mod manager for that because it breaks our dev build potentially so i'm but, maybe we should i'm just gonna try out some more i gotta check it out